clem44/Open-Sources/README.md

 ## Present & Futrue Features
 * Activity Builder that initialises an Open sources Activity
-* Fragment Builder that initialises an Open sources Fragment (Work in progress)
+* Fragment Builder that initialises an Open sources Fragment
-* Choose from different default styles.
+* Choose between two different default styles. (more styling options to come)
 * Array style of appending your library information.
-* Them styling
+* Theme styling

 ### Installation